-4.1 The degree requirements of a student for the M.Tech.
-Degree programme are as follows:

-- (i) Minimum Earned Credit Requirement for Degree is 60. - (ii) Securing a CGPA of at least 5.50 in the Course Work. - (iii) Satisfactory completion of all Mandatory Learning Courses.

-(b) Programme Requirements:
+- 4.1 The degree requirements of a student for the M.Tech.
+Degree programme are as follows: - (a) Institute Requirements: - (i) Minimum Earned Credit Requirement for Degree is 50-55. - (ii) Securing overall CGPA of at least 5.50. - (iii) Satisfactory completion of all Mandatory Learning Courses. - (b) Programme Requirements: